top of page

 Effective Recruitment and Coordination of Key Muscle Groups

-Learning to recruit the glutes effectively is universally understood as a key aspect to maximizing performance, and it has been described in previous blogs how the presence of pretension in the glutes and gastro-soleus complex is important while in the "set" position in the blocks.
-This glute recruitment video is worth looking at, as it references external and internal pelvic rotation and the big toe being in contact with the ground—aspects that relate to various exercises
+Learning to recruit the glutes effectively is universally understood as a key aspect to maximizing performance, and it has been described in previous blogs how, for sprinting in track, how the presence of pretension in the glutes and gastro-soleus complex is important while in the "set" position in the blocks in order to effectively explode into the run.
+This also can apply to positions that athletes assume in various other sports.
+This glute recruitment video is worth look

 johnmakell